callahanchris/callahanchris.github.io/source/_posts/2014-09-18-getting-started-with-rspec.markdown

 end
 ```

 Here I've written two `context` blocks, one for an espresso with milk and one for an espresso without milk.
-In order to get the milk into the espresso, I've also included an `add_milk` method -- this should also be tested as part of the `Espresso` API.
+In order to get the milk into the espresso, I've also included an `add_milk` method -- this should also be tested as part of `Espresso`'s API.
 Before getting the next test to pass, I fleshed out the `Espresso` class a bit to support this new method.

 ```ruby
 class Espresso